usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.11.2 Other Requirements**

-nclined stairway chairlifts, and inclined and vertical platform lifts (wheelchair lifts) are available for short-distance, vertical transportation of people with disabilities.
+Inclined stairway chairlifts, and inclined and vertical platform lifts (wheelchair lifts) are available for short-distance, vertical transportation of people with disabilities.
 Care should be taken in selecting lifts as some lifts are not equally suitable for use by both wheelchair users and semi-ambulatory individuals.

 **A4.12 Windows**

 **A4.12.1 General**

-indows intended to be operated by occupants in accessible spaces should comply with 4.12.
+Windows intended to be operated by occupants in accessible spaces should comply with 4.12.

 **A4.12.2 Window Hardware**